qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

      - [vector: line]

        Default: ``[Skip output]``
-     - Specification of the output layer for features containing the intersections.
+     - Specification of the output layer for features intersecting each other.
        :ref:`One of <output_parameter_widget>`:

        .. include:: ../algs_include.rst